waejay/python-practice/README.md

 ##### How Am I Learning Python?

-I'm currently looking over elemntary problems found on websites, such as https://adriann.github.io/programming_problems.html .
+I'm currently looking over elementary problems found on websites, such as https://adriann.github.io/programming_problems.html .
 I'm hoping to get the basics of python down and possibly start a *very* small side project and work my way up there.

 ##### Goals